emmavanoss/cv/README.md

 * **Solid processes** - Through Makers I've developed a methodical TDD process that helps me tackle any new problem calmly and methodically.
 I invest time in planning and follow a strict red-green-refactor process, always looking for the smallest, simplest and most useful next step.
 This has allowed me to build my own projects outside the course, like [Appy-snap](https://github.com/emmavanoss/appy-snap), using previously unfamiliar frameworks/technologies like React.

 *  **Focus on human readability** - I agree with the philosophy that code should speak to humans first and machines second.
 Programming involves constant updates and changes, whether to your own code or someone else's, and a clean, clear codebase that can easily be changed is my ideal.
-I write good-quality code, aligned with the SOLID principles, that expresses itself clearly and is easy to read and change.
+I always try to write good-quality code, aligned with the SOLID principles, that expresses itself clearly and is easy to read and change.

 * **People skills** - In my opinion, working well with others is one of the most important skills in any job.
 You can't expect to make useful, creative and intelligent software without communicating with your teammates and clients.
 What is more, learning from other people is the fastest way to build your own understanding, and expose yourself to new ideas.
 I've demonstrated and developed these skills during my previous life as a social researcher and consultant, and continue to apply them in group projects at Makers, developing apps like [MakersBnb](https://github.com/emmavanoss/makersbnb) and [Acebook-Greenbook](https://github.com/elfiyang16/acebook-greenbook) in teams over two-week sprints.